- GENERAL FAQs

-Application forms are also available from the Regents BA Office in Laidley Hall 127A, or from the Marshall University Admissions Office in Old Main 125.
+Application forms are also available from the Regents BA Office in Smith Hall 223, or from the Marshall University Admissions Office in Old Main 125.

-Our team of dedicated Admissions counselors is waiting to hear from you — contact them at 1-800-642-3499 firstname.lastname@example.org.
+Marshall’s team of dedicated Admissions counselors is waiting to hear from you — contact them at 1-800-642-3499 or firstname.lastname@example.org.

 Q. What if I don’t take any classes at Marshall University for one or two semesters.
 Do I have to re-apply to Marshall University to continue in the RBA program?

 A. You will remain an active student at Marshall University for one year from the time of your initial admission (even if you do not take a course every semester).

 If you become inactive for a calendar year or longer, you must re-apply for admission.
 You will be re-admitted under the policies in effect at the time of readmission (which may include new requirements, higher portfolio fees etc.).

 Q. Will I have an academic advisor knowledgeable about the RBA program?

 A. Yes.
 The experienced, professional staff in the RBA office will assist you with all of your RBA program questions and needs.

 COSTS / FINANCIAL AID